lesept777/Matrix-MLP-for-ESP32/examples/MMLP_Sinus/README.md

 * Gradient scaling is applied (scaled such as L2 norm equals 1)

-The result is shown in the file
+The result is shown in the file [Output.txt] (https://github.com/lesept777/Matrix-MLP-for-ESP32/blob/main/examples/MMLP_Sinus/Output.txt)